craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	GME-017 is a thin gold-link necklace roughly 2' in length.
 While worn, the wearer is highly suceptable to suggestion, and will wholeheartedly attempt to follow through on this suggestion even after GME-017 has been removed, even when a given suggestion conflicts with the wearer's morals, goals, or bodily health.

+	GME-017 was most recently seen in the possession of Cassandra Arstovich in the late 70s, but since her disappearance around that time, GME-017 has not been located or reported.
+Information in this Entry has been gathered via non-invasive divination, and may be incomplete, misinformed, or wholly deceitful.
 ```

 ###### The Mask of the Fallen Jester